Romain/Matomo-IP-to-Company/README.md

 Most of the big companies have their own proxy set up with a real name configured.
 But SMBs may not and in this case, you could see the name of their ISP appear.

 Therefore, this information is not 100% reliable but this is still an interesting information to check from time to time.

+If you have an access token set up for [IPInfo.io](https://ipinfo.io/), this plugin will use this data in the first place, before falling back to `gethostbyaddr`;